 This inspection procedure (IP) is not part of the routine baseline inspection process.
 This is a “special” or “infrequently performed inspection” as defined in U.S. Nuclear Regulatory Commission (NRC) Inspection Manual Chapter (IMC) 2515, “Light-Water Reactor Inspection Program—Operations Phase,” dated May 1, 2019.
 This procedure should be used to supplement special or event followup inspections when fatigue may have contributed to the need for the inspection.
+This procedure is also referenced in IP 71111.20, “Refueling and Other Outage Activities,” to ensure that worker fatigue is taken into consideration during outages.
+In addition, this procedure is referenced in IP71152, “Problem Identification and Resolution” to review fatigue-related issues identified through fitness for duty effectiveness reviews or

+licensee assessments reports.

 93002-02 INSPECTION REQUIREMENTS

-Develop an inspection plan that is designed to inspect all aspects of the rule This may be done by reviewing each area listed in this section to determine if the issue of concern falls within that area.
+Develop an inspection plan that is designed to inspect licensee compliance with all relevant aspects of the rule.
+When using this IP for follow-up to an issue of concern, verify compliance with all applicable aspects of Part 26, Subpart I. This may be done by reviewing each area listed in this section to determine if the issue of concern falls within that area.
 Once the areas have been selected, then the corresponding guidance in Section 03 may be reviewed to further define the scope of the inspection.
 The inspector only needs to perform sections related to the issue of concern and only the portions of those sections deemed necessary.
-The inspector include an estimate of the time needed to conduct the inspection.
+When using this IP to ensure worker fatigue is managed during an outage, the inspector shall focus on the inspection requirements in sections 02.03 a-d, 02.04 a, 02.05, and 02.06.
+The inspector shall include an estimate of the time needed to conduct the inspection.
 Those aspects of the rule that apply only to security personnel (specified in 10 CFR 26.4(a)(5)) will normally be inspected by security inspectors per IP 71130.08, “Fitness for Duty Program.”
 However, those aspects are also included in this procedure.
 If the fatigue-related issue involves security personnel, then resident inspectors, security inspectors, and their managers will determine who will inspect the issue.

 02.01 Applicability.
-Verifyi that the licensee has a process in place to determine which individuals are subject to each section of Subpart I, as specified in 10 CFR 26.201, “Applicability.”
-The inspection s focus on determining which sections of Subpart I the individual is required to meet.
+Verify that the individuals involved with the issue of concern are subject to 10 CFR 26 Subpart I. Verify that the licensee has a process in place to determine which individuals are subject to each section of Subpart I, as specified in 10 CFR 26.201, “Applicability.”
+The inspection shall focus on determining which sections of Subpart I the individual is required to meet.
 Once the determination has been made for the applicable sections of Subpart I, continue the inspection in the area related to the issue of concern

-02.02 General Provisions. issue concern The licensee the policies, procedures, and processes in place for individuals subject to this section, as specified in 10 CFR 26.203, “General Provisions.”
+02.02 General Provisions.
+Evaluate the applicability of the following areas to the issue of concern: The licensee should have the policies, procedures, and processes in place for individuals subject to this section, as specified in 10 CFR 26.203, “General Provisions.”
 Individuals identified in 10 CFR 26.4(a) through (c) are subject to these provisions.
-The inspection s focus on the following areas associated with the issue of concern:
+The inspection shall focus on the following areas associated with the issue of concern:

 a.
-Policy. erify that the licensee has a fitness for duty (FFD) policy in place that addresses the required aspects of Subpart I.
+Policy.
+If applicable, verify that the licensee has a fitness for duty (FFD) policy in place that addresses the required aspects of Subpart I.

 b.
-Procedures. erify that the licensee has procedures in place that describe licensee and individual responsibilities for Subpart I.
+Procedures.
+If applicable, verify that the licensee has procedures in place that describe licensee and individual responsibilities for Subpart I.

 c.
-Training and Examinations. erify that the licensee has incorporated the appropriate knowledge and abilities (KAs) into its FFD training program.
+Training and Examinations.
+If applicable, verify that the licensee has incorporated the appropriate knowledge and abilities (KAs) into its FFD training program.
 Additionally, verify that the annual tests have at least one question for each KA.